Jean-ManuelM/RugbyStereotypes/README.md

 ## Project Motivation
 For this project, our goal is to conduct exploratory data analysis into Rurby sport.
 Due to an evolution from amateur to professional level, the game has changed significantly.
-Using a dataset from 6 Nation Competition<https://www.kaggle.com/cianmcgovernleahy/six-nations-historical-data/version/1> found on Kaggle, our goal is to test if old stereotypes are still true.
+Using a dataset from [Rugby 6 Nation Competition](https://www.kaggle.com/cianmcgovernleahy/six-nations-historical-data/version/1) found on Kaggle, our goal is to test if old stereotypes are still true.

 Those stereotypes are often related to a game aspect and some player position on the field  :
 On physical aspects :